rdivino/CS340_GameStore/README.md

 # CS340_GameStore
 ![gamestore1](https://github.com/user-attachments/assets/3c7d0941-e87e-478e-87e4-5a2a26c612d7)

-This is a project for CS 340 Introduction to Databases using Node.js, Javascript, MySQL, and handlebars.
+This is a project for CS 340 Introduction to Databases using Node.js, Javascript, and MySQL.